Christmas time, visiting an early-onset dementia patient… in a psychiatric hospital. It was 1983 after all.

-Past the monuments, now the highest fog had cleared, there was a piece or two of metal building site fencing across the top of the path down to the Todesstiege (death stairs) and the quarry but it was possible to get around that with no trouble.
+Past the monuments, past the wall with a moving verse from Brecht’s poem Deutschland (see below) the highest fog had cleared, there was a piece or two of metal building site fencing across the top of the path down to the Todesstiege (death stairs) and the quarry but it was possible to get around that with no trouble.
 This was the place I most wanted to see.

 I was the only one down there, where the fog was brightly waxing and waning.
 At the time it didn’t feel eerie.
 Oddly peaceful and even beautiful, by the black pond below the cliff, the site showed the birds did sing.
 I even heard a distant cock crowing but the suffering that was inflicted there was and is just unimaginable.